OpenEvalProject/evals/manuscripts/elife-89125/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00hx57361 Department of Anthropology, Princeton University Princeton United States
+1. Department of Anthropology, Princeton University Princeton United States ([ROR:00hx57361](https://ror.org/00hx57361))
-2. https://ror.org/051m4vc48 Department of Anthropology, Appalachian State University Boone United States
+2. Department of Anthropology, Appalachian State University Boone United States ([ROR:051m4vc48](https://ror.org/051m4vc48))
-3. https://ror.org/04m01e293 Department of Archaeology, University of York York United Kingdom
+3. Department of Archaeology, University of York York United Kingdom ([ROR:04m01e293](https://ror.org/04m01e293))
-4. https://ror.org/03rp50x72 Centre for the Exploration of the Deep Human Journey, School of Anatomical Sciences, University of the Witwatersrand Johannesburg South Africa
+4. Centre for the Exploration of the Deep Human Journey, School of Anatomical Sciences, University of the Witwatersrand Johannesburg South Africa ([ROR:03rp50x72](https://ror.org/03rp50x72))
-5. https://ror.org/01y2jtd41 Department of Anthropology, University of Wisconsin Madison United States
+5. Department of Anthropology, University of Wisconsin Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-6. https://ror.org/04bqh5m06 The National Geographic Society Washington DC United States
+6. The National Geographic Society Washington DC United States ([ROR:04bqh5m06](https://ror.org/04bqh5m06))
-7. https://ror.org/04jr01610 The Carnegie Institution for Science Washington DC United States
+7. The Carnegie Institution for Science Washington DC United States ([ROR:04jr01610](https://ror.org/04jr01610))

 † Corresponding author

 ## Abstract

 Explorations in the Dinaledi Subsystem of the Rising Star cave system have yielded some of the earliest evidence of a mortuary practice in hominins.
-Because the evidence is attributable to the small-brained Homo naledi , these analyses call into question several assumptions about behavioral and cognitive evolution in Pleistocene hominins.
+Because the evidence is attributable to the small-brained Homo naledi, these analyses call into question several assumptions about behavioral and cognitive evolution in Pleistocene hominins.
 The evidence from the Dinaledi Subsystem, and at other locations across the Rising Star cave system may widen the phylogenetic breadth of mortuary, and possibly funerary, behaviors.
 These discoveries may also associate the creation of meaning-making and increased behavioral complexity with a small-brained hominin species, challenging certain assertions about the role of encephalization and cognition in hominin and human evolution.
 We suggest that the hominin socio-cognitive niche is more diverse than previously thought.
-If true, technological, meaning-making activities, and cognitive advances in human evolution are not associated solely with the evolution of larger-brained members of the genus Homo .Evidence for complex behaviors associated with a small-brained hominin suggests that large brains are not solely responsible for the manifestation of human-like behavioral complexity.
+If true, technological, meaning-making activities, and cognitive advances in human evolution are not associated solely with the evolution of larger-brained members of the genus Homo.Evidence for complex behaviors associated with a small-brained hominin suggests that large brains are not solely responsible for the manifestation of human-like behavioral complexity.

 ## Introduction